Skip to main content ↓

 What is a farmer sales persona?

-Professionals that fall into the farmer persona category really care about customer success and relish the opportunity to help customers realize the full value of their company’s products.
+Professionals that fall into the sales farmer persona category really care about customer success and relish the opportunity to help customers realize the full value of their company’s products.

 Typical duties: